wwwwwbh/minesweepper/README.md

 Auto open grid at the degree of the normal and hard: Find a grid without mines and open it.
 It is promised that the grids have a position without mines around when creating.

-The opned grids will have a img to overlap.
+The opned grids will have an image to overlap.
 They are added or removed by the dynamic class styles.

 Auto Flag: check the number of grids with out flag.